Facts and figures about Scotland's sea area (coastline length, sea area in sq kms)

 How many Marine Protected Areas are in Scotland?
 How much of Scottish seas are covered by Marine Protected Areas?

-This figure does not include other types of Historic MPAs, Demonstration & Research MPAs, or marine management areas such as fisheries-specific restrictions.
+These figure does not include other types of MPA such as Historic MPAs, Demonstration & Research MPAs, or marine management areas such as fisheries-specific restrictions.

 Source: JNCC and Scottish Government